-Built upon the power of Node.JS, Express.JS, Angular.JS, MongoDB and iOS to deliver a cohesive experience for customers with a platform independent application for ambassadors.
-The customers facing iOS app interfaces with the Node.JS REST API that I built.
-The internal WebApp works on any device with a modern browser and allows specialists to view and select customers from the queue to offer a personal experience to each visitor.
+Built upon Node.JS, Express.JS, Angular.JS, MongoDB, and iOS to deliver a cohesive experience for customers with a platform-independent application for ambassadors.
+The customers facing iOS app is backed by the Node.JS REST API that I built.
+The internal Web App works on any device with a modern browser and allows specialists to view and select customers from the queue to offer a personal experience to each visitor.

 Cafe Connect won best Mobile or WebApp for its ease of use, aesthetics, and platform independence while strengthening customer relationships with ambassadors.
 Our application eliminated the confusion associated with managing appointments in such a casual environment.
-Users get the help they need, at the time they need it, while being a part of a real conversation.
+Users get the help they need, at the time they need it while being a part of a real conversation.

 Humans do not associate purchases with company codes or merchant acronyms.
 We associate purchases with locations and experiences.
 It was very important to us to develop an application that understands this and presents users with location-based transaction information.
 I worked extensively with another team member to bring past purchases to a web map powered by OpenStreetMap and Leaflet JS.
 Bank account users should understand where they are spending.

 The personalized data visualizations are generated by taking user purchases and breaking them into sub-categories.
 User experience and page responsiveness were essential to us.
 Much of our analysis was run in batches and cached to provide the best user experience possible.

 While in school, I worked on a hardware cache simulation project in Java during my free time.
 The application implemented three types of hardware caches; Direct Map, Set Associative, and Full Associative cache architectures.
 The application is designed to help users understand how algorithms can be optimized to prevent costly reads and writes from system RAM.
 Currently, Heap, Insertion, and Quicksort algorithms are implemented.
 More information about the project can be found on my GitHub page.